Want to bring a touch of medieval charm to your home? Medieval-inspired decor can add a unique and timeless feel to any room.

 11. Medieval Wall Sconce

-Want to add a touch of medieval charm to your walls?
-Try a wall sconce inspired by castle lighting.
+How about trying a wall sconce inspired by castle lighting?
 These fixtures mimic the look of old torch holders with faux flame bulbs.

 You can find sconces made of wrought iron or brass for an authentic feel.
 Place them along hallways or on either side of a fireplace to create a cozy, flickering glow.